Kayak or Stand up Paddleboard?

 One of the tenets of freestyle kayaking is using your paddle vertically, as a combination of a keel and underwater sail.
 Pressure variances between the paddle blade and river current will steer the kayak from point to point, instead of trying to overpower a force that cannot be overpowered.

-One of EJ’s drills in his “Strokes and Concepts” book involved paddling 180 degrees around a static kayaker in three strokes, and coming out with more speed and with no side-slip.
+One of EJ’s drills in his Strokes and Concepts videos and book involve paddling 180 degrees around a static kayaker in three strokes, and coming out with more speed and with no side-slip.
 I learned to use a kayak paddle in a vertical plane, using one blade in the water to make the majority of the turn.

 The Advent of SUP

 In the mid to late 1990’s, Laird Hamilton and friends including David Kalama, used longboards with outrigger canoe paddles and SUP began.
 The secret surfer living inside me said, “Wow, I can use a paddle with a surfboard!” and I bought my first three C4 Waterman boards under guidance of C4 co-founder Todd Bradley.
 Manhattan Kayak was officially riding the SUP wave.
 Soon enough, surfer turns were all the rage in our Hudson River cove.
+And they’re a ton of fun!

-It did not take long before our kayak instructors started loving SUP.
+It didn’t take long before our kayak instructors started loving SUP.
 Within a year, we were doing boot camps, SUP yoga and circumnavigating Manhattan by SUP.
 The boards proved to be versatile and easy to pull from the rack, and cradle under one arm and launch.
 Also, friends with back and shoulder injuries tell me they don’t feel the pain on a SUP (same goes for my injuries).
 People with knee injuries can have a harder time at the beginning of their learning curve because they will need to kneel on their board before they know how to stand.

 Atlantic SuperGirls: From NYC to Miami